bitrise-io/devcenter/docs/webhooks/adding-outgoing-webhooks.md

 ### Adding custom headers to outgoing webhooks

-You can add extra headers to your outgoing webhooks via the web interface.
+You can add extra headers to your outgoing webhooks via the `Code` tab of the web interface.
 For example, if you have an API listening to the webhook, you can track the requests with API keys set as a custom header.

 You can add custom headers either when:

 - [creating a new outgoing webhook](/webhooks/adding-outgoing-webhooks#adding-an-outgoing-webhook).
 - modifying an existing outgoing webhook by clicking the `Edit` button next to the URL.

+Add the header:

 1. Find the `WEBHOOK HEADERS` section.